MicrosoftDocs/power-automate-docs/articles/desktop-flows/troubleshoot.md

 > [!IMPORTANT]
 > We offer full support for all Power Automate for desktop product versions released within a year from the latest public product release.
 For product releases prior to a year back from the latest release, only issues of severity level **Critical** and **Severity A** are supported.
 >
 >To find more information about severity levels, go to [Support overview](/power-platform/admin/support-overview#what-is-initial-response-time-and-how-quickly-can-i-expect-to-hear-back-from-someone-after-submitting-my-support-request).
-To see what are the currently supported releases, go to [Released versions for Power Automate for desktop](/power-platform/released-versions/power-automate-desktop).
+To see the currently supported releases, go to [Released versions for Power Automate for desktop](/power-platform/released-versions/power-automate-desktop).

 [!INCLUDE[footer-include](../includes/footer-banner.md)]